LightArrowsEXE/moon_blog/_posts/2019-09-30-mpv-made-easy.md

 An example of an `mpv.conf` can be found [here](https://github.com/LightArrowsEXE/dotfiles/blob/master/mpv/.config/mpv/mpv.conf) (but don't mindlessly copy it just yet).

-This might look daunting for a beginner, but in actuality it's very simple. mpv is a commandline program at heart.
-When run from the commandline you can set flags, which allows you to turn specific settings on and off.
-A configuration file acts as a middleman in that regard. mpv will read that by default and carry over all of its settings, regardless of whether a video is run from the commandline or not.
+This might look daunting for a beginner, but in actuality it's very simple. mpv is a command-line program at heart.
+When run from the command-line you can set flags, which allows you to turn specific settings on and off.
+A configuration file acts as a middleman in that regard. mpv will read that by default and carry over all of its settings, regardless of whether a video is run from the command-line or not.

 # Preparing your `mpv.conf`
 You can prepare the mpv.conf in two locations.